nordic-institute/harmony-common/doc/harmony-ap_logging_user_guide.md

   - `kibana`: A Kibana instance for visualizing the data stored in Elasticsearch.
 - `logstash.conf` file that defines the Logstash configuration for processing the log data coming from Harmony AP.

+This example setup is meant for testing purposes only.
+The official ELK stack documentation should be consulted for production environments.

 In order to execute the environment, you need a system with [Docker](https://docs.docker.com/engine/install/) installed.

 To run the environment, follow these steps: